 It’s no exaggeration when I say Kali is a truly inspiring example of how successful financial blogging can be.
 Through smart and sensible decisions, she has been able to secure her finances using the most basic tool– common sense!
 And yet in spite of its simplicity, it is something that many people find challenging on their own.
 By providing simple tips that are easy to follow and implement, Kali has demonstrated that everyone can benefit from sound financial practices if they make well-informed choices.

 She’s an incredibly intelligent individual – I would highly recommend heeding her advice.

 Bonus: Open up a retirement account

-This post originally appeared on commonsensemillennial.com.
+This article was originally published on commonsensemillennial.com.